Education and qualifications

 What do you find most enjoyable about your job?

-Being involved from the start to finish of schemes and to problem-solve highway construction and drainage issues using fundamental engineering principles is enjoyable, as is being able to assist in resolving issues raised by the general public relating to the schemes I have undertaken.
+Being involved with schemes from start to finish and problem-solving highway construction and drainage issues using fundamental engineering principles is enjoyable, as is being able to assist in resolving issues raised by the general public relating to the schemes I have undertaken.
 I also enjoy assisting my colleagues with any technical issues they may be facing as this provides me with more experience.

-I have been involved in streamlining administrative processes in my Adoptions Team and have taken a lot of pride from this as it has helped my colleagues to work in an efficient way.
-I undertook the task of designing the Highways Adoption Team’s drive folders to house all the filing systems for live schemes, finance, processes, master documents etc, in line with Bracknell Forest Council’s movement to becoming a paperless office.
+I enjoy making processes run more efficiently, for example, during my time at Bracknell Forest Council I was involved in streamlining administrative processes as part of my role and took immense pride in this task as it has helped my colleagues to work more effectively.
+I undertook the mission of designing the Highways Adoption Team’s drive folders to house all the filing systems for live schemes, finance, processes, master documents etc, in line with Bracknell Forest Council’s movement to becoming a paperless office.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?